munirmah/Resume-Generator/README.md

 There are some special values for the order field:
 - `none`: The tool prompt you to select the sections you want to include in your resume.
 - `all`: This will render all available sections in `base.yml` and `resume.yml` files.
-Primarily used for testing as the order of sections is not guaranteed.
+Primarily used for testing, as the order of sections is not guaranteed.

 #### PDF Output File Name